kunal-1207/-30-day-Python-/Day - 17/README.md

-# Python Deployment via Ansible
+# README - Deploy a Simple Python App via Ansible Playbook

-## Challenge: Deploy a simple Python app via Ansible playbook.
+## Challenge: Deploy a Simple Python App via Ansible Playbook

-### Focus: Understanding Ansible basics and executing a Python script via YAML playbook.
+### Focus: Ansible Basics

 ---

-## 📜 Program Overview
+## Objective:

-We will deploy a simple Python application using an Ansible playbook.
-The program consists of:
+The goal of this challenge is to deploy a simple Python application using an Ansible playbook.
+This will introduce you to the fundamentals of Ansible, including task definition, variable management, and command execution.

-* A Python script that prints a simple message.
-* An Ansible playbook (`deploy.yml`) that automates the deployment and execution of the Python script.

 ---

-### Python Program (`hello.py`):
+## Python Program Used:

+The Python program to be deployed is a basic script that prints a message to the console.

+**hello.py:**

 ```python
 #!/usr/bin/env python3